openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

 > Place of changes depends on the previous point

 ## Proof Request parametrization

-We want to have an ability parametrize the proof request temple - for instance, change the value for a predicate.
+We want to have an ability parametrize some proof request temples - for instance, change the value for a predicate.

-In order to achieve this we need to add some flag (for instance `parameterizable`) identifying that the predicate value can be changed.
+In order to achieve this we need to add some optional flag (for instance `parameterizable`) identifying that the predicate value can be changed.
 So the template will contain some default values for predicates but if the flag set as `true` corresponding predicate value can be changed by the user.
+Some predicates still can be predefined.

 ```typescript
 interface IndyRequestedPredicate {